 Wet seeds taken out of the seed pods should be washed to remove all traces of the mushy remnants.
 Filter out the seeds and lay them on several layers of tissue paper.
 Cover them with more paper and gently press to remove excess moisture.

-If they are hard and mature, you can safely dry them and store them for future use.
+If the seeds are hard and mature, you can safely dry them and store them for future use.
 Dry thoroughly in the shade or under a fan.
 Store seeds in paper covers or glass bottles.